gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 Steps are based on my personal original solution to this lab from Fall 2021.
 Note that they are presented in terms of QGIS but the python equivalent will can be found in 01-Jupyter_notebook.ipynb.

 First, I will rename 2016_Contingent_Congressional_Plan_Corrected.shp to cd_2016 and C-Goodwin-A-1-TC.shp to cd_2019 for clarity.
 Precincts.shp will become pc2016.
+**Deviation from analysis plan:** Not every variable name outlined here is used in the analysis, but changes are explianed in the code.
+This is for clarity and efficiency's sake.

 #### 2016 Districts
 1. **geographic** Reproject precincts dataset to CRS: 32119 NAD 1983 North Carolina -> precincts_nad